IsTianSheng/LONG1k-32B/README.md

 # Uses
 The Long1K-32B model file has been uploaded here.
 If you want to use it, please download it [here].
 We have uploaded our reasoning and evaluation scripts.
 If you are interested in using it, please follow the steps below.

+ ## training
+  We employ the LLaMA-Factory framework for model training, benefiting from its efficient and user-friendly pipeline.
   ## Requirement
 ```
   pip install -r requirements.txt